 Stepping well-away from the city sprawl of Melbourne’s CBD, Moe is one of the unsung heroes of investment suburbs.
 Located 120km east of the city, Moe’s growing economy and agricultural landscapes are often passed up by investors for its more well-known counterparts around Gippsland and Latrobe Valley.
 However, good investing comes from areas on the rise, rather than those that are peaking, and Moe has seen a consistent rise in house prices and rental yield throughout the previous decade.

-With one of the highest rental yields in the state, Moe is definitely a suburb to pay attention to.
+With one of the highest rental yields in the state, and a median house price of $295,000, Moe is definitely a suburb to pay attention to.

 As we touched on earlier, finding the top suburb for property investment means finding suburbs that have strong potential for growth, and Melton more than offers that upward trajectory.
 With median house prices at an affordable $385,000 and a gross rental yield of +4.3%, Melton is definitely a suburb worth looking into as an investor.